WRITER'S GAMES: Information

 The number system allows judges to focus on the story and prevents bias.
 When you submit your entry, the third party compiles the entries in a document and replaces author names with their assigned numbers.
 This complete document is released to the judges for scoring.
 The judges never see a name attached to an entry.

 Judges read entries from this document and place their scores in the private score sheet.
-Entries are never pitted against one another; they are judged solely on their relation to the active prompt.
-Your score is determined by how well you express an understanding of the Event's concept.
+Entries are never pitted against one another; they are judged solely on their relation to the active challenge.
+Your score is determined by how well you express an understanding of the Event's Core Concepts.

 At the end of the scoring period for each Event, the third party reviews the score sheet to determine the highest scoring entries.
 The author names of the top five entries are posted to the WW Forum.
 These top five entries are edited, reviewed, and returned to their authors for revision before publication.
 Numerical scores are never released for any reason.